 ExtrasNot a single flaming thing on either.
 Rio Lobo and Big Jake are both available to buy on blu-ray now.

-We need more writers about Howard Hawks, John Wayne, Rio Lobo, Big Jake, Leigh Brackett and Reviews!
+Want to write about Howard Hawks, John Wayne, Rio Lobo, Big Jake, Leigh Brackett and Reviews?
 Get started below...

 Chief Operations Officer